The State Historical Society of Missouri is accepting proposals for two Center for Missouri Studies Fellowships to begin January 1, 2023.

 Each fellowship carries a stipend of $5,000 for a project that results in the completion of a 6,000 to 8,000-word scholarly essay, exclusive of notes, on one of the two topics listed below.
 The deadline for proposal submission is September 6, 2023.
 The competition is open to both academic and independent scholars.

-Essays must be completed by the end of calendar year 2020 and must reflect significant scholarship in primary sources, evidence familiarity with appropriate secondary sources, and contain endnotes that comply with The Chicago Manual of Style, 17th edition.
-The finished product will be considered for publication in a state bicentennial–themed issue of the Missouri Historical Review, although successful completion of the project is no guarantee of publication.
-In addition, successful applicants will have an opportunity to make a public presentation based on their project at a mutually agreed upon time and place.
+Essays must be completed by the end of calendar year 2023 and must reflect significant scholarship in primary sources, evidence familiarity with appropriate secondary sources, and contain endnotes that comply with The Chicago Manual of Style, 17th edition.
+The finished product will be considered for publication in the Missouri Historical Review, although successful completion of the project is no guarantee of publication.
+In addition, successful applicants will be asked to make a public presentation based on their project at a mutually agreed upon time and place.

 Application Process: Applicants should submit a proposal/application no more than two pages in length that includes the following information:

 - Brief (250 words or fewer) description of the project

 - List of main primary sources to be used in completion of the project

 In addition to the above requirements, applicants must submit a curriculum vitae no more than two pages in length providing evidence of ability to complete the project.

 Send Applications to: The State Historical Society of Missouri, 605 Elm Street, Columbia, MO 65201, or email@example.com.
 Write “The Center Fellowship” in the subject line.
 For inquiries only, please contact John Brenner, Managing Editor, firstname.lastname@example.org.